Accuity/rspec-puppet-utils/README.md

   # Supply a list of files that the key must be in
   # (all matches in all other files are still validated)
   # :live and :qa correspond to live.yaml and qa.yaml
-  it 'should override password in live and qa' do
+  it 'overrides password in live and qa' do
     validator.validate('password', [:live, :qa]) { |v|
       expect ...
     }